MoAfran333/mern-scaffolding/readme.md

 - It uses proxy for /api requests and redirects them to localhost:5000.
 - The server is set to run on PORT 5000.
 - You can use Concurrently from the root directory to start both the server and the client simultaneously using `npm run dev`.
-- You can also start the client and server individually using `npm run dev-client` and `npm run dev-server`.
+- You can also start the client and server individually using `npm run dev-client` and `npm run dev-server.

+## Note - if you get `unknown at rule @tailwind` Error

+- Try to install Tailwind CSS intellisense extension for VS Code
+- Configure the files.associations - Add "\*.css" : tailwindcss.
+- Change the language of the index.css file to tailwindcss